Unlock seamless workflows and faster delivery with our latest releases - Join the deep dive

 });

-If you start the Astro local development server, you should be able to visit the Studio at http://localhost:4321/admin.
+Start the Astro local development server, you should be able to visit the Studio at http://localhost:4321/studio.
 The first time you load this URL, you will be asked to add the URL to your project's CORS Origins.
 This is to enable authenticated requests from the browser to the Sanity APIs.
 Follow the instructions and reload the Studio route once you have added the setting.

 Your project folder should now look like this: